emadehsan/thal/README.md

 Puppeteer includes its own chrome / chromium, that is guaranteed to work headless.
 So each time you install / update puppeteer, it will download its specific chrome version.

 ## Coding
 We will start by taking a screenshot of the page.
-This is code from there documentation.
+This is code from their documentation.

 ### Screenshot